-In some countries, competent authorities can access to tailor-shaped databases for the workplace, for transport system, for a given industrial field, for large accidents implying consequences for man and environment.
-For the latter object, five databases could be taken into consideration: MARS at the European Union level (Rasmussen (1996)), ARIA in France (Chaugny (1994)), FACTS in Netherlands, MHIDAS (Painter (1994)) in United Kingdom and ZEMA in Germany (Brenig, (1994)).
-The main goal from the review of reported accidents is the definition of proactive policies regarding safety studies, emergency planning and response, the improvement of reliability of equipment and preventive and protective devices and of safety management systems.
+In some countries, competent authorities can have access to tailor-shaped databases for the workplace, for transport system, for a given industrial field, for large accidents implying consequences for man and environment.
+For the latter object, five databases could be taken into consideration: MARS at the European Union level (Rasmussen - 1996), ARIA in France (Chaugny - 1994), FACTS in the Netherlands, MHIDAS (Painter - 1994) in United Kingdom and ZEMA in Germany (Brenig - 1994).
+The main goal of the review of reported accidents is the definition of proactive policies regarding safety studies, emergency planning and response, the improvement of reliability of equipment and preventive and protective devices and of safety management systems.

-Manufacturers, consultants and engineering companies in charge of the operation and design of equipment and plansshall be able to identify the possible hazardous situations arising from use and manufacturing of a given substance in order to define the safe operating envelope (operating conditions for which no large accident and losses are possible) of the system under consideration.
+Manufacturers, consultants and engineering companies in charge of the operation and design of equipment and plan shall be able to identify the possible hazardous situations arising from use and manufacturing of a given substance in order to define the safe operating envelope (operating conditions for which no large accident and losses are possible) of the system under consideration.
 Thus, the determination of failure rates is important.